Harald-Berghoff/fedora-cups-airprint/README.md

 (as a new implementation from [quadportnick/docker-cups-airprint][https://github.com/quadportnick/docker-cups-airprint])

 This Fedora-based Docker image runs a CUPS instance that is meant as an AirPrint relay for printers that are already on the network but not AirPrint capable.
-After updating the Ubuntu base as a from quadportnick/cups-airprint, who is using it on a Synology NAS, i wanted to use Fedora as a means of getting a Samsung CLP-310 printer.
+After updating the Ubuntu base as a from quadportnick/cups-airprint, who is using it on a Synology NAS, I wanted to use Fedora as a means of getting a Samsung CLP-310 printer.
 I am lacking the knowledge to get the foomatic driver up and running on the Ubuntu image, so I choosed to give it a go with a Fedora base.

 The local Avahi will be utilized for advertising the printers on the network.